1. What is DPC latency

 "If any kernel-mode device driver in your Windows system is implemented improperly and causes excessive latencies of Deferred Procedure Calls (DPCs) then probably drop-outs will occur when you use real-time audio or video streaming applications" - http://www.thesycon.de/eng/latency_check.shtml

-The worst part is that those audio/video dropouts will occur regardless if you have a single core P4 2.4 GHz processor or a quad core Core i7.
-Bad coding of the drivers is usually the fault for high and very high DPC latencies.
+These audio/video dropouts will occur regardless if you have a single-core Pentium 4 2.4 GHz processor or a quad-core Core i7.
+Bad coding of the drivers is usually the fault for high and very high DPC latency.

 2. How to check DPC latency

-3.1 Asus Xonar DX vs Realtek ALC885 showcase
+3.1 Asus Xonar DX and Realtek ALC885 audio drivers DPC latency tests

 Don't compare Windows XP results with those of Windows 7.
 Windows 7 is a clean install where Windows XP is fully loaded with programs.
 After closing the programs that where running in the background, such as Rainmeter, the results for Uni Xonar low DPC latency on XP where 68 µs .